 The course and this web site are developed and maintained by the instructors Chris Verhoeven and Anton Montagne

-At the beginning of the course, the application specification of a hearing loop receiver will be presented.
+At the beginning of the course, the application specification of an active antenna twill be presented.

-During the course the design of this receiver will be discussed step-by-step.
+During the course the design of this active antenna will be discussed step-by-step.

 Motivation of the design steps, their underlying theory and application to other designs will be elucidated.

-The course will be concluded with an oral group exam about the design process of negative feedback amplifiers in CMOS technology.
+The course will be concluded with an exam or an oral defense of a design.

 Students need to prepare the lecture as follows:

-Study the sections in the book associated with the lecture
+Study the sections in the book associated with that lecture

 Study the presentations of the lecture